COVID-19 pushes the pause button on the Little Rock music industry - Arkansas Times

 Adam Faucett, a local musician who has been recovering from a throat injury for most of the year, had this to say:

-Brett Campbell is singer and guitarist for Pallbearer, which tours to make their living and travels to record and promote their releases.
+Brett Campbell is singer and guitarist for Pallbearer, which tours to make its living and travels to record and promote its releases.
 Pallbearer had planned to record a new album in the next couple of months.

 Joshua Asante has been working around Little Rock for several years now building a following with acts like Amasa Hines and as a solo artist.
-Asante is primed to release a solo album in the next month as one of the first releases on his new record label (Quiet Contender), with Seth Baldy.
+Asante is primed to release a solo album in the next month as one of the first releases on Quiet Contender, the new record label he’s starting with Seth Baldy.

 “Do I even release a record?
 We’re doing a 7-inch and a 12-inch.
 We were gonna do a Q&A/small panel discussion over at the chapel where I recorded, and we were gonna do a 7-inch release.
 Baldy and I were gonna do a label launch party, and then we want to do a 12-inch release late in the summer, or early in the fall, and in our budget, all this is lined out.
 Like how we’re gonna recoup the money that it cost me to make this record to make it profitable.
 When and how are we gonna get this money back?”